When will etias be implemented?

 - Parents’ names

-This information will then be cross-checked against European databases to determine if a person poses a security risk.
+All data will be cross-checked against these European databases to determine if a person may be a security risk.
 These databases include not just police corps in Europe but indeed all over the world to make sure passengers are screened thoroughly.

 Who needs an ETIAS Visa?

-Please note that starting in 2020, the citizens of all visa-exempt countries outside the European Union will be required to complete an ETIAS application before their trip to the Schengen Area.
+Please note that toward the end of 2021, the citizens of all visa-exempt countries outside the European Union will be required to complete an ETIAS application before their trip to the Schengen Area.

 While the implementation of ETIAS may seem to be quite a way off, the European Council hopes to make sure that this visa program will greatly increase security on the continent and of people seeking to travel to Europe.